Texans Can Appeal Surprise Medical Bills, But The Process Can Be Draining

 Buckingham sent his bill to Kaiser Health News and NPR's Bill of the Month portal last year.

-The Austin dentist says he was on a ride with friends in December 2016 when he crossed some train tracks at an angle to avoid a pile up.
-His wheel slipped out from under him and he landed hard on his left hip.
+The Austin, Texas, dentist says he was on a ride with friends in December 2016 when he crossed some train tracks at an angle to avoid a pileup.
+His wheel slipped out from under him, and he landed hard on his left hip.

 "All I could do was scream," he says.
 "I couldn't even make words."